Monitor Audio Silver RX1

 - dynamic, detailed sound

-No product can rest on its laurels forever, though, and the arrival of KEF's Q300s means the RX1s must abandon their life of leisure in our stockroom and fight their corner.
+However, no product can rest on its laurels, and with the recent emergence of the Q Acoustics Concept 20s and Acoustic Energy 301s, the RX1s must abandon their life of leisure in our stockroom and fight their corner.

 Around the back are biwire terminals and a bass reflex port that's ribbed in a push for accelerated airflow and reduced turbulence.